 A list of where the Class of 2017 is going – 2017 Candidates for the Degree

 Looking for veterinary career positions?
-Try the UF Career Resource Center job postings Click here!
+Try the UF Career Services Center job postings Click here!

 CVM Gators in the News

 - Congratulations to Dr. Brooke Wells Certa, ’08, who was named a Regional Medical Director with Southern Veterinary Partners.Dr.
 Certa will provide guidance to hospitals in Florida, North Carolina & Texas.
 A graduate of University of Florida College of Veterinary Medicine, she lives in Tampa with her husband, Dr. Mike Certa, ’08, and two children.
 Outside of work she enjoys the beach and cheering on the Florida Gato rs!
 Learn more about Dr. Certa and the SVP team http://southernvetpartnersllc.com/veterinary-practice-acquisitions/brooke-certa-veterinarian.php